A4Fang/CSE110-Spring-2023/index.md

 ## Images

 The instructions told me to put pictures so this is a perfect spot while talking about the topics of links.
-Simply put an ! before the text.
+To insert an image, simply put an ! before the format of a link.
+Anything inside the bracket is a description but the parenthesis is the link or directory to the image.

 I'll just put a drawing that I drew on my free time that I had at some point: ![meh](Images/AndyStyleLemon.jpg)